unitymakesus/resources/docs/setup/1-new-project.md

   * `composer install`
   * `yarn`

-2. Complete Step One with the `unity-child` theme.
+2.Complete Step One with the `unity-child` theme.

-3. Login to your Local by Flywheel site (url.test/wp-admin) and active the `Unity Child` theme.
+3.Login to your Local by Flywheel site (url.test/wp-admin) and active the `Unity Child` theme.
 Once you do this, the starter theme should be working.

 ## Final steps
 - Commit and push all theme changes up to GitHub